tomfuller71/BlackJack/README.md

 # BlackJack
 Simple Terminal based Black Jack game.

+## New in v2
+  - Player can split pair with matched bet.
+Can only split once.
+No "natural" bonus for splits.
+  - Clear terminal on transitions from betting to playing a hand.
+  - Increased info shown to user.

 ## v1:
 - Player enters name and then the initial amount of chips they want to buy.
 - Player goes first.